Questions to ask a photographer in San Francisco

 If you are having a nighttime party, it might not make for the best fit to hire someone who only does studio portrait photography.

 About Rachel Z. Photography:

-I’m a 28-year-old San Francisco-based photographer, activist, tattoo enthusiast, and guardian of 2 lovely rescued birds.
-I adore doing event and portrait photography, whether that’s indoors or outdoors, covered in flowers and nature or covered in fake blood.
+I’m a 31-year-old San Francisco-based photographer whale-watching enthusiast, and guardian of 2 lovely rescued birds.
 My goal with my photography is to take the essence of who you are and turn it into works of art.
 I want to hear what YOUR ideas are and help make them into a reality.
 I want you to feel powerful.
 I want you to feel beautiful.
 I want you to feel confident, because we all deserve that.